 In other words, it allows you to upsell.

-For example, in collecting data on your customer’s behavior, taste, and preferences, you’re presented with an opportunity to upsell them, which can help to increase your sales and profits.
+For example, in collecting data on your customer’s behavior, taste, and preferences, you’re given an opportunity to upsell them, which can help increase your sales and profits.

 Let’s demonstrate this with an example.